Cassiecatt/budget-tracker/README.md

 # Budget Tracker

 ## Description
 A budget tracker application that allows for offline acess and functionality.
 A user will be able to add expenses and deposits to their budet with or without a connection.
-Ifthe user enters transactions offline, the totl should be updated when they're brought back online.
+If the user enters transactions offline, the total should be updated when they're brought back online.

 ## User Story
 AS AN avid traveler